Interceptive Orthodontics

 Habit Appliance

-Habit appliances are designed to discourage thumb or finger sucking and to help correct improper tongue positioning or swallowing patterns.
-In some cases, these appliances are recommended to reduce the potential impact these habits can have on tooth alignment and development.
-They are typically secured to the back molars and remain in place rather than being removable.
+Habit appliances are designed to help patients overcome thumb or finger sucking and to correct improper tongue positioning or swallowing patterns.
+When these habits persist, they can cause changes in tooth alignment and jaw development.
+In most cases, habit appliances are banded to the back molars and are not removable.

 Space Maintenance